secretnamebasis/simple-gnomon/README.md

 This endpoint defaults to `ws://127.0.0.1:9190/ws`.

 ## FILTERS
-In addition to a catach all search filter, simple-gnomon contains 3 filters found in `config/search.json`: "g45", "nfa", "tela" ; these named searches are applied to indexed scids in a comma separated format, eg `tags`.
+In addition to a catch all search filter, simple-gnomon contains 3 filters found in `config/search.json`: "g45", "nfa", "tela" ; these named searches are applied to indexed scids in a comma separated format, eg `tags`.
 In future development, `GetAllSCIDsByTag` will be made to access this content, making it simple to gather scids based on search names.

+## EXCLUSIONS
+There may be contracts that users would like to skip on account of their size or lack of apparent usefulness.
+An exclusions file has been included within the repo as `config/exclude.json`.
+Each contract can be named, defined, and given reason for exclusion.